 Whilst it is undeniable that there is a direct link between virtual and real-world sports, there are a number of differences between the two worlds which demonstrate the unique opportunities offered by virtual sports over traditional betting options.

-Always on; Virtual sports are ready to go when your players are, 24/7!
+Virtual sports are ready to go when your players are, 24/7!
 Unlike traditional sporting events which have a time and date when they happen, a virtual sport can be run when and where your gamblers want.

-Convenient; We can also control how long an event runs for in the virtual arena, giving players quick turnaround times on bets placed.
-Having to wait 90 minutes for a football game to conclude to see if you win is not the same as a platform which can deliver the same tension but with results delivered in a few minutes.
+We can also control how long an event runs for in the virtual arena, giving players quick turnaround times on bets placed.
+Having to wait 90 minutes for a football game to conclude to see if you win is not the same as a platform that can deliver the same tension but with results delivered in a few minutes.

-Variety; As discussed above, a virtual platform can be used to offer games across an unprecedented range of different events in one place.
+As discussed above, a virtual platform can be used to offer games across an unprecedented range of different events in one place.
 This opens the gambler to a range of innovative and exciting sports that they won’t see anywhere else.

 The algorithm also removes the need for detailed or historic knowledge of a real sports environment, again, making it much easier for new players to access and engage with the betting experience.

-Good for the operator; being a virtual platform, the core of different virtual sports will often be the same.
+Being a virtual platform, the core of different virtual sports will often be the same.
 This enables an operator to bring out a wide range of virtual sports on a single platform, based on the same core code.
 By doing this, we reduce the cost of development and reduce costs for upgrading and adding features to all sports on the system in the future.

-Growth market; The growth in online gambling has been explosive, with all indications showing that the market will only continue to grow.
-To succeed in this competitive market, an operator needs to deliver interesting, unique and engaging games, all of which virtual sports can deliver with ease.
+The growth in online gambling has been explosive, with all indications showing that the market will only continue to grow.
+To succeed in this competitive market, an operator needs to deliver interesting, unique, and engaging games, all of which virtual sports can deliver with ease.
 Building a virtual sports platform will enable a forward-thinking operator to diversify from more traditional online casino and gambling options to stand out from the crowd in this busy market place.

 Should You Offer Virtual Sports?

-Whilst many operators may be concerned about the investment needed to make a high-quality, reliable and engaging virtual sports platform, for those who take the plunge, the benefits are clear.
-With large operators in the online gambling and casino arenas already offering these services, operators who ignore or miss this are running the risk of missing out not only on revenue but market position as well.
+Whilst many operators may be concerned about the investment needed to make a high-quality, reliable, and engaging virtual sports platform, for those who take the plunge, the benefits are clear.
+With large operators in the online gambling and casino arenas already offering these services, operators who ignore or miss this are running the risk of missing out not only on revenue but the market position as well.
 With the growth in virtual reality set to only make these games more popular, now is the time to make your virtual sports plans a reality.

 So, is it actually worth investing?
-When Italy formally regulated virtual sports in 2014, they generated €1.2 billion in total revenues in first year of operation.
+When Italy formally regulated virtual sports in 2014, they generated €1.2 billion in total revenues in the first year of operation.
 In the UK, 4-6% of online revenue is generated from virtual sports.
 With those types of figures already in place, and growth occurring every year, the sooner an operator invests in this exciting market place, the better.